sushibagel/PoE-Mechanic-Watch/README.md

 - Notification Settings - Allows you to toggle various notifications on/off.
 Toggle and set notification sound files and volume.
 Set transparency of notifications and move/manage notifications.
 - Launch Assist - The launch assist tool allows you to select files/applications that you would like launched alongside you Path of Exile client when using your defined hotkey or the "Launch Path of Exile" tray menu item
 - Tool Launcher - A set of shortcuts that can be used to launch various programs, tools, website, etc. that you may wish to use while playing.
-- Set Transparency - Launches the tool to set your transparency options for various overlays and notifications
-- Sound Settings - Allows you to test/set your notification sounds and volume
+- Choose Settings File Location - Allows you to set the location you want your settings to be stored.
+This is useful if you wish to share settings between machines.

 ## Troubleshooting:
 - If you are receiving the following error when starting the script: "Call to nonexistent function: Specifically: SetWindowVol(AhkExe, NotificationVolume) Line 67" this is likely because you launched the "PoE Mechanic Watch.ahk" file.
 Please try again using the "Launcher.ahk" instead.